Codeception/codeception.github.com/for/symfony.md

 ### Functional Testing

 There is no need to use `WebTestCase` to write functional tests.
-Symfony functional tests aew written in the same manner as acceptance tests but are executed inside a framework.
+Symfony functional tests are written in the same manner as acceptance tests but are executed inside a framework.
 Codeception has `Symfony` module for it.
 It is a good idea to separate functional and unit tests so it is recommended to create a new test suite for AppBundle

 ```
 php bin/codecept g:suite functional -c src/AppBundle